CSCfi/rahti-user-guide/docs/introduction/sla.md

 customer, Rahti Container Cloud Service and the service provider, CSC - IT Center for Science Ltd., to cover the provision and support of the service as described hereafter.
-Amendments, comments and suggestions must be addressed using the communication channels defined in section 8.1.
+Amendments, comments and suggestions must be addressed using the communication channels defined in the section [Communication, reporting and escalation](#Communication, reporting and escalation).
 The service provider retains right to introduce changes to the infrastructure.
 If the Customer does not accept the changes, this service subscription can be terminated.

 ## Scope and description of the service

-This SLA applies to Rahti Container Cloud Service1 (hereafter referred to as Rahti or the Rahti service).
-The Rahti service is a cloud computing service.
+The Rahti container cloud service is a cloud computing service.
 The Rahti service is based on OKD, which is a distribution of Kubernetes.
-The Rahti serviceallows its customers or users to run their own workloads on top of it, often implemented as containers.
+The Rahti service allows its customers or users to run their own applications on top of it, often implemented as containers.
 The Rahti service provides, but is not necessarily limited to, these resources:

- * Container instances, and groups of container instances
+ * Hosting of container instances, and groups of container instances
  * Storage services
  * Virtual networks for connecting container instances
  * Load balancing of traffic to user workloads